Ppratik765/Detect-any-music-android-app/README.md

 The continuous transformation is defined as:
 $$F(\omega) = \int_{-\infty}^{\infty} f(t)e^{-i\omega t}dt$$

 In the digital implementation, the FFT processes the windowed PCM buffers to extract the dominant constituent frequencies (sine and cosine waves).
-These frequency bins are pushed to the UI layer to render the real-time visualizer, proving active spectral analysis.
+These frequency bins are pushed to the UI layer to render the real-time visualiser, proving active spectral analysis.

 ### Acoustic Fingerprinting
-Rather than transmitting raw audio, which is bandwidth-intensive and privacy-invasive, the system (via the ACRCloud engine) creates an acoustic fingerprint.
+When listening to a master recording (a studio track), the system creates an acoustic fingerprint:
 1.  **Spectrogram Generation:** The FFT outputs are plotted on a 3D graph (Time vs. Frequency vs. Amplitude).
 2.  **Peak Extraction:** Only the highest amplitude points (local maxima) are retained, discarding background noise.
 3.  **Constellation Mapping:** These peaks form a geometric constellation map.
 The spatial relationship between these points forms a lightweight, highly unique cryptographic hash that is insensitive to volume changes and minor distortion.

+### Query by Humming (QbH)
+To support human vocal recognition, Aura simultaneously processes the audio buffer through a Query by Humming engine.
+Unlike fingerprinting, which maps all constituent frequencies, the QbH algorithm isolates the **fundamental pitch contour** of the human voice over time.
+It extracts the raw melody line and matches this isolated mathematical contour against an expansive database of MIDI files and recorded compositions.

 ---